 It should also be noted that little is known about the safety of long-term consumption of supplements containing green coffee extract.

-Where to Find Green Coffee
+Where to Find Green Coffee:

 Green coffee can be found in many natural-foods stores and in some grocery stores.
 It's also widely available online.
 In addition, green coffee extract is sold in supplement form online and in many stores specializing in dietary supplements.

-Should You Use Green Coffee for Health Purposes?
+Using Green Coffee for Health Purposes:

-Due to a lack of scientific support, it's too soon to recommend green coffee for treatment of any health condition or for weight loss.
 If you're considering the use of green coffee in treatment of a chronic condition, make sure to consult your physician.
 It's important to note that self-treating a chronic condition with green coffee and avoiding or delaying standard care may have serious consequences.